-The Sustainability Department at Triaz Group is Responsible for Social Standards and the co-operation with the Fair Wear Foundation.
-The compliance to the ecological specifications and the GOTS certification is their responsibility as well.
+The Sustainability Department at Triaz Group is responsible for Social Standards and the cooperation with the Fair Wear Foundation.
+The compliance to the ecological specifications and the GOTS certification is in their responsibility as well.

-Monika Rothböck, Hannah Leicht, Barbara Engel (Head of Department), Linda Enghauser group
+Barbara Engel (Head of Department), Heike Gohres, Hannah Leicht, Linda Enghauser, Monika Rothböck.